Bowel Health>What is normal bowel function?

 What is normal bowel function?

-• Pass a stool easily and without pain
+• Pass stool comfortably and without pain

 Learn more